Better 3-coloring algorithms: excluding a triangle and a seven vertex path: Introduction

-A \emph{colouring} of a graph $G=(V,E)$ is a function $f:V\to\mathbb{N}$ such that $f(v) \ne f(w)$ whenever $vw\in E$.
-A \emph{$k$-colouring} is a colouring $f$ such that $f(v) \le k$ for every $v\in V$.
-The \emph{vertex colouring problem} takes as input a graph $G$ and a natural number $k$, and consists in deciding whether $G$ is $k$-colourable or not.
-This well-known problem is one of Karp's 21 NP-complete problems~\cite{Ka-NPC}.
-It remains NP-complete even for triangle-free graphs \cite{M-P}, even if $k \ge 3$ is fixed.
+The \emph{vertex coloring problem} takes a graph $G$ and a natural number $k$ as input, and consists in deciding whether $G$ is $k$-colorable or not.
+For $k \ge 3$, this well-known problem is one of Karp's 21 NP-complete problems~\cite{Ka-NPC}.
+It remains NP-complete even for triangle-free graphs~\cite{M-P}, even if $k$ is fixed.

-In order to take into account particular constraints that arise in practical settings, more elaborate models of vertex colouring have been defined in the literature.
-One of such generalized models is the \emph{list-colouring problem}, which considers a prespecified set of available colours for each vertex.
-Given a graph $G=(V,E)$ and a finite list $L(v) \subseteq \mathbb{N}$ for each vertex $v\in V$, the list-colouring problem asks for a \emph{list-colouring} of $G$, i.e., a colouring $f$ such that $f(v) \in L(v)$ for every $v\in V$.
-Since list-colouring generalizes $k$-colouring, it is NP-complete as well.
-Nevertheless, if $|L(v)| \leq 2$ for each vertex $v$ in $V$, the instance can be solved in $O(|V|^2)$ time, by reducing the problem to a $2$-SAT instance \cite{E-R-T-2-lc,Viz-color}.
+In order to take into account particular constraints that arise in practical settings, more elaborate models of vertex coloring have been defined in the literature.
+One of those generalized models is the \emph{list-coloring problem}, which considers a prespecified set of available colors for each vertex.
+Given a graph $G=(V,E)$ and a finite list $L(v) \subseteq \mathbb{N}$ for each vertex $v\in V$, the list-coloring problem asks for a \emph{list-coloring} of $G$, i.e., a coloring $f$ such that $f(v) \in L(v)$ for every $v\in V$.
+If $L(v) \subseteq \{1,\dots,k\}$ for every vertex $v$, the problem is known as list $k$-coloring.

+A list $k$-coloring instance $(G,L)$ is called a \emph{minimal obstruction to list $k$-coloring} if $(G,L)$ is not colorable but for any proper induced subgraph $H$ of $G$, $(H,L|_{V(H)})$ is colorable.
+(By $L|_{V(H)}$ we mean the list system $L$ restricted to $V(H)$).

+Since list-coloring generalizes the classical coloring problem, it is NP-complete as well.
+Nevertheless, we have the following positive result.

+\begin{theorem}[\cite{E-R-T-2-lc,Viz-color}] If a list-coloring instance $(G,L)$ is such that $|L(v)|\leq 2$ for all $v\in V(G)$, then a coloring of $(G,L)$, or a determination that none exists, can be obtained in $O(|V(G)|+|E(G)|)$ time by reducing the problem to a 2-SAT instance. \end{theorem}

+Let $P_t$ and $C_\ell$ denote a path on $t$ vertices and a cycle on $\ell$ vertices, respectively.
+We will call the graph $C_3$ a \emph{triangle}.
+A cycle is \emph{odd} if its number of vertices is odd.
+A graph is \emph{bipartite} if it is 2-colorable.
+It is well known that a graph is bipartite if and only if it does not contain any induced odd cycle.
+In other words, the \emph{obstructions to 2-coloring} are exactly the odd cycles.

+Many classes of graphs where the vertex coloring problem is solvable in polynomial time are known, the most prominent being the class of perfect graphs~\cite{G-L-S-perf}, characterized as those graphs such that neither them nor their complements contain an induced odd cycle of length at least five~\cite{C-R-S-T-perf}.